-Nearly 1 in 5 cats will have litterbox problems during their lifetime and the reasons why are wide and ranging.
+Cat peeing outside the litter box?
+Nearly 1 in 5 cats will have litter box issues during their lifetime and the reasons why are wide and ranging.

-A medical issue, such as a urinary tract infection.
-A vet visit should always be your first course of action when your cat begins peeing outside the box.
+- A medical issue, such as a urinary tract infection.
+A vet visit should always be your first course of action when you discover your cat peeing outside the box.

-Your cat would prefer that you kept the boxes clean.
+- Your cat would prefer that you kept the litter boxes clean.
 Or, at least, cleaner.

-The depth of litter in the box is either too deep, or not deep enough.
+- The depth of litter in the litter box is either too deep, or not deep enough.

-If you have a covered litterbox, that may be a reason.
-Some cats don’t like being inside the box to do their business.
+- If you have a covered litter box, that may be a reason.
+Some cats don’t like being inside the litter box to do their business.
 Try taking the cover off.

-These are just a few reasons.
-Each cat is an individual so his reasons may be as well.
+These are just a few reasons you might find your cat peeing outside the litter box.
+Each cat is an individual so his reasons may be unique to him.
 Trying to determine the reason behind a cat’s peeing problems is often much more difficult than finding a solution.
-This quick reference guide to common reasons behind litterbox avoidance is a good place to start to help you zero in on your cat’s rationale so you can get him back to the box as soon as possible.
+This quick reference guide to common reasons behind litter box avoidance is a good place to start to help you zero in on your cat’s rationale so you can stop your cat from peeing outside the litter box as soon as possible.